MailTape/MailTape-v1/_posts/2014-06-15-Pendentif.md

 # French pop lifeblood

-3 years ago, Pendentif was one of the first bands to blossom out of a new French music scene, having been shaped by their English speaking peers while their lyrics remained attached to a tradition of great French pop classics.
+Lifeblood of the new wave of pop music that is sweeping France, Pendentif form a nice bridge between the charming English pop and the language of Molière.
+Their compositions full of intelligence, freshness and charm combine with malice contemporary pop with the tradition of great French classics.

 #Their selection